Use the four steps of effective rule enforcement to help your work team leaders maximize rule compliance and raise work team commitment levels.

 How do you provide your people with ‘real time’ rule compliance performance?
 How often do they only follow the rules when they know someone is watching?
 I learned years ago that the adage ‘No feedback, no motivation’ really matters.

 Such feedback does not have to be negative or punitive.
 However, leaders need to consistently provide it.
-That is where the importance of consequences come in.
+That is why consequences, both positive and negative, are important.

 Step 3: Define and Enforce Positive Over Negative Consequences

 In our TapRooT® root cause analysis class example, the consequences are simple.
-We give out a playing card for being back in the seat on time, with the chance to play best and worst hand poker for a prize.
+We give out a playing card for being back in the seat on time.
+There is a chance to play best and worst hand poker for a prize.
 If someone returns from break late, they don’t get a card.
-This rarely happens however, even though the prizes are relatively low in cost.
-People want the recognition for doing the right thing.

 Step 4: Measure and Improve the Rule Enforcement Process

 Rule enforcement is a key management activity that we often fail to measure.
 Even in those cases where we do audit compliance to the rules, we often fail to trend such performance over time.
-Worse yet, we fail to improve our enforcement practices, outside of punishing more people when rules are broken.
+Worse yet, we fail to improve our enforcement practices.
+Instead, we continue to punish more people when rules are broken.

 In our ‘back from break’ example, it is easy to see when we achieve 100% compliance.
-In the workplace however, this is much harder to see if an external group only spot checks the team or process.
-Process owners need to monitor and work with their own people in a cooperative manner to emphasize the importance of following the rules.
+In the workplace however, compliance is much harder to see.

 Connect with Me for Positive Rule Enforcement Ideas!

 How effective are your rule enforcement steps?
 Would a systems change or two give you better results?
-Plus, I devote significant time to the rule enforcement topic in my ‘Best Practices in Mistake Proofing and Corrective Writing’ workshop.
+Keep in mind that I devote significant time to the rule enforcement topic in my ‘Best Practices in Mistake Proofing and Corrective Writing’ workshop.
 Please check it out!

 Keep improving!